Join an award-winning real safari with an outstanding reputation, run by a small family-owned business.

 Experience a bush food campfire cook-up Aboriginal-style at sunset which incorporates the food gathered during your tour.

-A day on an Animal Tracks safari will enable you to continue your trip with eyes much wider open as you learn to read the bush like an Aboriginal.
+A day on an Animal Tracks safari will enable you to continue your trip with eyes open much wider as you learn to read the bush like an Aboriginal.
 Tours depart Cooinda at 1pm, returning around 8.30pm.

 Animal Tracks is viewed as the role model for wilderness and indigenous tourism in the Top End with its real, earthy, hands-on and very interactive tour.